berki6/amharic-ocr-api-csharp/README.md

 - Returns structured error JSON with details and request metadata.

-## Logging

-- Logs are written to the console and to `logs/ocr-api-<date>.log`.
-- Log level: Debug and above.
-- Includes request events, warnings, and errors.
-- **Centralized logging:** Logs are also sent to Seq ([http://localhost:5341](http://localhost:5341) by default) for monitoring and troubleshooting.
-In production, configure the Seq URL in `appsettings.json` or environment variables.

 ## Testing

 - Comprehensive test suite implemented with xUnit, Moq, and Microsoft.AspNetCore.Mvc.Testing